mila1101/mila1101/README.md

 ## Hellooo ໒ ₊ ᵔ ᵕ ᵔ  ₊ ১

-Helloo!
 I’m a Mechatronics Engineer with a Bachelor's degree and a knack for blending mechanical, electrical, and software wizardry. ₊˚⊹♡⋆.°
 Currently diving into software development at 42 Heilbronn.

 You can also find me here: